1986 Rose Bowl: Iowa

 Iowa spent most of the season ranked in the top five, and five weeks ranked number one in the nation.
-On October 19, 1985, they defeated the #2 Michigan Wolverines 12–10 in the thirteenth regular season matchup between a #1 and #2 team.
+On October 19, 1985, they defeated the #2 Michigan Wolverines 12–10 in the thirteenth regular season matchup between a #1 and #2 team, and the first in the Big Ten conference.
 Mike Haight, Chuck Long, and Ronnie Harmon were the stars for the Hawkeyes.
 They eventually lost one game, on November 2 to Ohio State, 13–22.
 Iowa came into the 1986 Rose bowl game with a record of 10–1.

 After much consideration, Chuck Long delighted Iowa Hawkeye fans by declaring that he would return for his senior season.
 The rest of the 1984 team returning off a win in the 1984 Freedom Bowl also vowed to return.
 Long became an instant Heisman Trophy candidate, and Iowa was a pre-season top five team.
 On September 28, the Hawkeyes crushed the in-state rival Iowa State Cyclones 57-3.
 In the October 1, 1985 poll, the Hawkeyes ascended to #1 in the national rankings.

 In Iowa's first game at #1, the Hawkeyes played Michigan State.
 A seesaw game had the Spartans leading 31–28 in the waning minutes.
 Long drove Iowa the length of the field, and the Hawkeyes faced fourth and goal from the two-yard line with just 27 seconds remaining.
 Since there was no overtime rule until 1996, Iowa needed to go for the touchdown and the win.
 Long faked a handoff to running back Harmon and then ran to his right.
 His fake had fooled the Spartan defenders, and Long ran into the endzone, holding the ball high above his head as he crossed the goal line to give Iowa a 35–31 victory.
 He completed a school record 30 passes on 39 attempts for 380 yards and scored five touchdowns (four passing and the game winning score rushing) in the game.